 Endometriosis symptoms can be debilitating.
 Pain and heavy periods interfere with simple, daily activities because of this condition.
 An estimated one out of every ten women suffers from this condition, but many more suffer without a diagnosis.
-At The Chronic Pelvic Pain Center of Northern Virginia in Annandale, Virginia, Melissa A. Delgado, MD, FACOG treats endometriosis with medication and an integrative approach which may include minimally invasive surgery using Robotics and Laser.
+At The Chronic Pelvic Pain Center of Northern Virginia in Vienna, Virginia, Melissa A. Delgado, MD, FACOG treats endometriosis with medication and an integrative approach which may include minimally invasive surgery using Robotics and Laser.
 To find out if endometriosis is causing your chronic pelvic pain, call or click to schedule an appointment with Dr. Delgado today.

 Endometriosis is a common disorder in which the tissue that lines the uterus, called endometrium, grows outside the uterus.
 Endometriosis often affects menstruation.
 Its other symptoms include:

 Endometriosis is most often found in the pelvic cavity, attached to the fallopian tubes, ovaries, and uterus, or around the bladder and rectum.
 Endometriosis usually affects women between the ages of 25 and 35 but can develop as soon as menstruation begins.

 There are four stages of endometriosis ranging from mild to severe, though the severity of symptoms doesn’t always correspond to the stage of the condition.
 The severity of pain might correspond to the presence of the abnormal tissue in areas of high nerve density and the release by the tissue of biological agents which cause pain.

 Doctors currently don’t know what the cause of endometriosis is and there is presently no cure.
 However, treatments are available to manage endometrial pain and symptoms effectively.

 Because endometriosis can often be asymptomatic, there is no easy test available to diagnose the condition.
 If you’re experiencing symptoms, Dr. Delgado uses a variety of tests to rule out other conditions.